If you have a cough and you'll be in a meeting or some other quiet place, rest assured there are quick solutions. Here's how to stop coughing attacks.

 This is for if you're in a meeting or about to go to a meeting.
 You don't have time to figure out what's going on with the cough - you just need to make it stop.
 Here are some great options:

-Breath in as deeply as you can, hold your breath for just a few seconds, exhale slowly.
+Breath in as deeply as you can (yes it's difficult with a cough, but do your best), hold your breath for just a few seconds, exhale slowly.
 Repeat once or twice, then resume breathing normally.
 All inward breaths for this exercise should be done through the nose if possible, as it warms the air that comes into your lungs.
 If you have a blocked nose, then obviously you'll just have to breathe through your mouth.
 Repeat as needed.

-Medium-term and night time solutions
+Medium-term and night time solutions to stop coughing

 This solution can take a little time before it works.
 This is not something you want to be taking for multiple days in a row.
 If you have a persistent cough that has been going on for more than 2 weeks, it's time to see a doctor instead of taking more cough mixture.